 - The Food Business Operator shall supervise and monitor all operations appropriately.

-- The FBO management shall provide and maintain documented standard operating procedure for FSMS systems compliance and its supervision at site through records/checklists on routine basis to control any possible hazards throughout supply chain
+- The FBO management shall provide and maintain documented standard operating procedure for FSMS systems compliance and its supervision at a site through records/checklists on the routine basis to control any possible hazards throughout the supply chain

 ESTABLISHMENT – AUDIT, DOCUMENTATION AND RECORD KEEPING